isaurssaurav/hot-reload-extension-vite-plugin/README.md

 };
 ```

-> Starting from `v1.2.0`, you can enable Side Panel hot reload support by passing the `sidePanel` option to the plugin.
+> Starting from `v1.0.14`, you can enable Side Panel hot reload support by passing the `sidePanel` option to the plugin.

-Checkout [example project](https://github.com/isaurssaurav/hot-reload-extension-vite/tree/main/example) for a complete implementation..
+Checkout [example project](https://github.com/isaurssaurav/hot-reload-extension-vite/tree/main/example) for a complete implementation.

 ```js
 import hotReloadExtension from 'hot-reload-extension-vite';